vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 ## Usage

-Once everything is set up, you can start using Merlinn.
+Once everything is set up, you can start using Vespper.
 It'd have access to your tools and knowledge graph.

 There are several ways to interact with the assistant.

 ### Incident investigation

-Merlinn can now start investigating incidents automatically and give some contextual findings.
+Vespper can now start investigating incidents automatically and give some contextual findings.
 For example:
 <img src="../img/doc-imgs/usage-incident-investigation.png" style={{width: "50%"}} />

 ### Private chat

-You can send direct messages to Merlinn and have a conversation with it.
+You can send direct messages to Vespper and have a conversation with it.
 For example:
 <img src="../img/doc-imgs/usage-direct-message.png" style={{width: "50%"}} />

 ### Incident thread

-You can interact with Merlinn in your incidents threads by simply mentioning it with **@Merlinn**.
+You can interact with Vespper in your incidents threads by simply mentioning it with **@Vespper**.
 For example:
 <img src="../img/doc-imgs/usage-incident-thread.png" style={{width: "50%"}} />